ictnmd/kudadam.com/src/routes/blog/_blog/check-palindrome-javascript/index.md

 ---
-title: "JavaScript: How to check if a string is a palindrome"
+title: 'JavaScript: How to check if a string is a palindrome'
 description: How to check if a string is JavaScript is the same when read backwards or forward
 category: Programming
 image: https://ik.imagekit.io/kudadam/blog/check-palindrome-javascript/hero.jpg